aurvyn/soulite/readme.md

 	cout <| "Calculates the factorial.\nUsage: main fac <Integer>" args =
 	cout <| "invalid input `main {args.join(" ")}`"
-	init([])
+	main([])
 ```

-An init function acts as the "main" function that you might see in other languages.
+The main function acts as the "main" function that you might see in other languages.
 Here, it should always have `[String]` as a parameter.